FAQs

 How do I know if I am eligible?

-You are included in the proposed Settlement as a Primary Class Member and may be eligible for compensation if you were admitted to and suffered abuse while admitted at a Federal Indian Hospital while the Hospital was operated by Canada.
+You may be eligible for compensation if you were admitted to a Federal Indian Hospital while the hospital was operated by the Government of Canada.

 Will there be compensation for Class Members who have passed away?

-Primary Class Members who passed away on or after January 25, 2016, may be eligible through the Estates process if the proposed Settlement is approved.
+Primary Class Members who passed away on or after January 25, 2016, may be eligible through the Estates Process when the Claims Process opens.

 Compensation